Karthih2/CODSOFT/README.md

 ## Task 5: Credit Card Fraud Detection

-In this project, I built a machine learning model to predict fraudulent transactions based on historical transaction data.
+In this project, a machine learning model was built to predict fraudulent transactions based on historical transaction data.

 **Key Concepts:**
 - Anomaly Detection